Ride the rails of the Agawa Canyon Train Tour through Northern Ontario’s pristine wilderness for a unique Canadian train experince.

 Group of Seven inspired by the unique Canadian landscape of Agawa Canyon.
 Photo Credit: Wendy Nordvik-Carr©

-- Some of the Group of Seven members that painted in this area included Lawren Harris, A.Y.
+- Some Group of Seven members who painted in this area included Lawren Harris, A.Y.
 Jackson, Franz Johnston, J.E.H.
 MacDonald and Arthur Lismer.

 - The boxcar was unhooked in various areas along the Agawa Canyon train route, allowed the artists to remain close to their painting locations.
 This practice enabled them to concentrate on creating sketches for their soon-to-be world famous artwork.